 - a.
 The Core Natural Areas Designation is identified on Schedules 1, 3 and 6.
-Core Natural Areas are comprised of the following components:
+Core Natural Areas are comprised of the following components: - i.

-- i.
 Provincially significant wetlands;

 - ii.
-Provincially significant woodlands;

-- iii.
-Provincially significant valley lands; - iv.
+Provincially significant woodlands; - iii.
+Provincially significant valleylands; - iv.
 Significant wildlife habitat attributes and functions, including habitat for species-at-risk and rare plant communities such as prairie, savannah and oak woodland; - v.
 Significant areas of natural and scientific interest; - vi.
 Hazard lands; - vii.
 Other natural heritage features (i.e. woodlands that are less than 4 hectares, locally significant wetlands, treed slopes, and cultural habitat features); and, - viii.
 Enhancement/restoration areas. - b.
 The Core Natural Areas Designation also includes a 30 metre buffer from identified natural heritage features to protect their ecological and hydrological functions.
-The 30 metre buffer is a minimum buffer and may be adjusted as a result of further analysis carried out in an Environmental Impact Study.
+The 30 metre buffer should generally be maintained as a minimum buffer but may be adjusted as a result of further analysis carried out in an Environmental Impact Study.

 - c.
 Permitted uses, subject to the results of an Environmental Impact Study, on lands designated Core Natural Areas may include: - i.
 Conservation uses; - ii.
 Public parks and trails and other associated passive recreational opportunities and facilities that do not require substantial site alterations; - iii.
 Buildings or structures appropriate and supportive of public parks and trails and other associated passive recreational opportunities and facilities; - iv.
-Buildings or structures necessary for flood or erosion control; and, - v.
-Existing golf courses and other existing lawful uses restricted to their geographic location as of the date of the adoption of this Plan. - d.
-In addition to the permitted land uses listed, municipal infrastructure projects, where the alignments or locations of those facilities have been established in this Plan, approved Secondary Plans, Plans of Subdivision and/or approved
+Buildings or structures necessary for flood or erosion control; - v.
+Existing golf courses and other existing lawful uses restricted to their geographic location as of the date of the adoption of this Plan; and,